johlym/johnathan-org/src/_posts/2018-09-12-review-of-todays-apple-iphone-and-watch-announcements.md

   - 6-core processor with
     - 4 high-efficiency cores that are up to 50% more energy efficient
     - 2 high-performance cores that are up to 15% faster than the A11 Bionic)
-  - 4-core GPU that’s up to 50% faster than the A11 Bionic
+  - 4-core GPU that's up to 50% faster than the A11 Bionic
   - 8-core 5 Trillion ops/second Neural Engine that performs up to 9x faster than the A11 Bionic

 - Updated camera with better edge detection and image capture for Smart HDR and after-the-fact adjustable depth-of-field, as well as stereo audio capture for video recordings.